The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 Visit themed cafes, like maid cafes, for a fun experience.
 Don’t miss Akihabara Radio Kaikan, a landmark building with numerous stores catering to otaku culture.
 End your day with a delicious dinner at one of the many ramen or sushi joints in the area.

-Day 2: Tsukiji outer market and Tokyo tower
+Day 2: Tsukiji outer market, Tokyo Tower and Shibuya

 Day two takes you to the culinary haven of Tsukiji Outer Market, where you can indulge in the freshest seafood and street food delights.
 You’ll find tranquillity in the historic Hamarikyu Gardens before diving into Ginza’s luxury shopping and artistic ambience.

-As evening falls, experience the organized chaos of Shibuya Crossing and take in city views from Shibuya Sky.
+As evening falls, experience the organised chaos of Shibuya Crossing and take in city views from Shibuya Sky.

 Morning: Tsukiji Outer Market and Tokyo Tower